-Through diplomatic efforts such as campaigning, lobbying, and activism, Indiana women fought the long-debated idea that women could not vote.
+Through pioneering efforts such as campaigning, lobbying, and activism, Indiana women fought for the idea that women could not vote.
 These efforts, as part of the Women's Suffrage Movement, eventually led to the ratification of the 19th amendment in 1920.